Guide to Sleeping Bags

 Closed-Cell Foam Mats are the traditional old-school camping mats.
 These are very light but quite bulky and limited in their insulating properties.
 Their huge advantage is that they are robust and will still work if they are punctured by a knife, thorn, crampon etc. they can also be used immediately with no need to inflate them.

 Inflated Mats will generally pack much smaller but may be slightly heavier.
-They can however be made much thicker and can therefore be much more comfortable and much more insulating, especially if they contain down insulation as well as air.
-The big potential diasadvantage with these mats is that they are useless if they are puctured.
+They can, however, be made much thicker and can, therefore, be much more comfortable and much more insulating, especially if they contain down insulation as well as air.
+The big potential disadvantage with these mats is that they are useless if they are punctured.
 It is therefore essential that you carry a repair kit for them.
-Also bear in mind that blowing them up with your mouth will put some moisture inside them.
+Also, bear in mind that blowing them up with your mouth will put some moisture inside them.
 This is not generally a problem, but if you are in a cold location this may turn to ice and build up inside.
 It will also start to affect the performance of any down filler inside.

 Not all sleeping bags are the same length and width.
-If you are tall, wide, have an aversion to tight spaces or have a particular way of sleeping; you may want to check the dimensions of the sleeping bag and maybe even ask to open one out in the shop and snuggle down inside it!
+If you are tall, wide, have an aversion to tightness or have a particular way of sleeping, you may want to check the dimensions of the sleeping bag and maybe even ask to open one out in the shop.

 There are also some new 'pod' shaped sleeping bags that are much wider and allow you to curl up inside them and sleep in a variety of shapes.
 This may work well for general comfort but does make for a much bulkier bag and so is not likely to be particularly well suited to travel where weight and bulk of the packed bag is a factor.

-Particularly at the cold weather = warm sleeping bag end of the spectrum, the design of the sleeping bag can vary quite a bit.
 Some models will have certain features to try and improve performance.
 These might include the shape, size and layout of the pockets in which the insulation is distributed, particularly with regard to avoiding cold spots where insulation may not be well distributed.
-A well shaped hood that can close down around your face whilst keeping you comfy is very important in cold conditions.
-Another feature that can be very useful is a baffle that can be independently closed up around your neck to fit the bag to your body shape and avoind any draughts.
+A well-shaped hood that can close down around your face and keep you comfy is very important in cold conditions.
+Another feature that can be very useful is a baffle that can be independently closed up around your neck to fit the bag to your body shape and avoid any draughts.

 Looking After Your Sleeping Bag